Best Seasons for Backpacking: Weather Timing Guide

 Fall: The Sweet Spot for Backpacking

-Fall gives you the best of both worlds—warm enough for comfortable hiking, but not so hot that you feel like you’re melting.
+Fall gives you the best of both worlds.
+Warm enough for comfortable hiking but not so hot that you feel like you are melting.

 Plus, the crowds thin out after Labor Day.
 Ever had an entire alpine lake to yourself?
-It’s a fall thing.
+It is a fall thing.

-The only downside?
-Shorter days.
-You’ll need to start your hikes earlier to avoid setting up camp in the dark.
+The only downside is the shorter days.
+You will need to start your hikes earlier to avoid setting up camp in the dark.

 And at higher elevations, winter can show up unexpectedly, so keep an eye on the forecast.